 - Am I recognizing, rewarding, and compensating people without bias?

 Making diversity a priority will pay off.
-Diverse talent will help you think outside the box, innovate, and problem solve faster than if you stay within one or two demographics.
+Diverse talent will help you think outside the box, innovate, and solve problems faster than if you stay within one or two demographics.
 It’ll increase engagement and retention.
-As you understand and overcome your biases you’ll be able to make better, more profitable decisions for your employees and your customers.
+As you understand and overcome your biases, you’ll be able to make better, more profitable decisions for your employees and your customers.